EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Then put it in the background which will return us to our local shell:
+Then put it in the background, which will briefly return us to our local shell:

 ```
 Ctrl + Z